smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 </a>
 </div>

-While thinking about the trade off between reducing duplication and clean tests I found this phenomenal answer to ["What does “DAMP not DRY” mean when talking about unit tests?"][so] by [Chris Edwards](http://stackoverflow.com/users/912685/chris-edwards) (edited by [Ian Ringrose](http://stackoverflow.com/users/57159/ian-ringrose)) on Stack Overflow:
+While thinking about the tradeoffs between reducing duplication and clean tests I found this phenomenal answer to ["What does “DAMP not DRY” mean when talking about unit tests?"][so] by [Chris Edwards](http://stackoverflow.com/users/912685/chris-edwards) (edited by [Ian Ringrose](http://stackoverflow.com/users/57159/ian-ringrose)) on Stack Overflow: